shahrukhqasim/k-1-parsing/README.md

 This is the code base for parsing K-1 forms using elastic matching

-You can import the project directly into eclipse CDT.
-Steps:

-1. Install CDT Plugin in eclipse
-2. Install SConsolidator plugin from sconsolidator.com
-3. Import from File->Import
+We have switched from SCons to CMake and we are using development IDE JetBrains CLion

+You can simply import the project.
+Make sure, you set the correct paths for libraries in CMakeLists.txt